gumroad/wp-gumroad/gumroad/README.txt

 == Screenshots ==

-1. Simple Overlay example
+1. Example of the Overlay popup

-2. Simple Embed example
+2. Example of the inline Embed

 == Changelog ==